gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-framebuffers.md

 }
 ```

-There are 2 binding points.
-They are set like this
+There is only 1 binding point in WebGL1.
+It is set like this

 ```js
 gl.bindFramebuffer(target, framebuffer) {